 Proofread Your Nonfiction Book with These Proofreading Tips for Authors

 Congratulations!
 Your book has emerged from the editing and design/layout stages.
-You have an electronic or printed copy of page proofs.
+You have an electronic or printed copy of the page proofs.

 By now, you’re counting down the days until your book is officially in readers’ hands.
 But it may not be time to coast just yet.
 Anyone who’s wiped out on their new BMX bike—on their birthday . . . while riding down a hill . . . with no one else around—has learned that lesson the hard way.
 Gulp.